Boosting the Adversarial Transferability of Surrogate Models with Dark Knowledge: Conclusions

 \section{Conclusions}

-In this paper, we propose a method to train the surrogate model for transfer-based adversarial attack on image classification, which boosts the adversarial transferability of surrogate model.
+In this paper, we propose a method to train the surrogate model for transfer-based adversarial attack on image classification, which boosts the adversarial transferability of surrogate models.
 The trained surrogate model is named dark surrogate model (DSM).
 The proposed method includes two key components: using a teacher model to generate dark knowledge (soft label) for training the surrogate model, and using the mixing augmentation skills to enhance the dark knowledge of training data.
-The effectiveness of the trained DSMs is validated by extensive experiments, which demonstrate up to \textbf{36.0\%} and \textbf{17.1\%} increments of success rate for untargeted and targeted black-box attacks, respectively.
+The effectiveness of the proposed method is validated by extensive experiments and the comparisons with counterparts.
 Besides, we show that the proposed method can be extended to other transfer-based attack scenarios that contain dark knowledge, like face verification.